oddbird/sliiides/content/css-next/css-cafe.md

     When Sir Tim
     and the team at CERN
     released the first
-    hypermedia browser
+    hypermedia browser,
-    It was designed for the NeXT machine, with a fancy graphic interface
+    it was designed for the NeXT machine, with a fancy graphic interface
 - img: process/ibm-pc.jpg
   alt: Old IBM desktop